atharva-malik/Driving-Trainer/README.md

 # Driving Simulator

 This game is a 100% accurate (based on physics not graphics) accurate car driving simulator.
-It comes with all of the Australian Road Rules and is a great way to learn how to drive in Australia and is an amazing resource to practice for your practical driving test.
+It comes with all of the Australian Road Rules (WIP!!!) and is a great way to learn how to drive in Australia and is an amazing resource to practice for your practical driving test.

 ## Feature
 - Easy to use